Contiguous Memory Allocation in OS

 Fixed-size Partition Scheme

 In this type of contiguous memory allocation technique, each process is allotted a fixed-size continuous block in the main memory.
-That means there will be continuous blocks of fixed size into which the complete memory will be divided, and each time a process comes in, it will be allotted one of the free blocks.
+This method is called fixed partitioning, where the complete memory is divided into continuous fixed-size partitions, and each partition holds exactly one process when a new process is loaded.
 Because irrespective of the size of the process, each is allotted a block of the same size memory space.
-This technique is also called static partitioning.
+This technique is also called static partitioning

 It is clear that in this scheme, the number of continuous blocks into which the memory will be divided will be decided by the amount of space each block covers, and this, in turn, will dictate how many processes can stay in the main memory at once.